savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 So, your code is running in a regular build of CPython is already doing some smart things to optimize your bytecode.
 But what if we could do even better?
 What if we could take those bytecode instructions and turn them into something even more efficient?
 This is where the micro-instruction interpreter comes in.

-So once your code has "warmed up" or been executed enough times, we can start to optimize it further.
-What's really neat is that the specializing adaptive interpreter actually provides us with a lot of profiling information about the code being executed.
-With the micro-op interpreter, we actually break each bytecode instruction in the code path down into even smaller, more specialized instructions called micro-operations, or uops.
+So once your code has "warmed up" or been executed enough times, we can start to optimize it even further.
+What's really neat is that the specializing adaptive interpreter actually provides us with a lot of profiling information about the code being executed that helps with all of this.
+With the micro-op interpreter, we breaks each bytecode instruction in the code path down into even smaller, more specialized instructions called micro-operations, or uops.
 These uops are designed to be more efficient and can be executed much faster than the original bytecode instructions.
 The process of breaking down bytecode instructions into traces happens automatically thanks to some domain-specific language (DSL) infrastructure that was introduced in Python 3.12; it's effectively a table look up to say that this bytecode instruction maps to these uops.
 Once we have these uops, we can even start to optimize them further by removing unnecessary checks and operations (...again, a topic for another post).

 ...I'd be remiss if I didn’t mention that the micro-op interpreter is a separate interpreter from the regular bytecode one.
 In a JIT build of CPython, both interpreters are available, and once a function becomes "hot," execution can switch from bytecode to uops.
 That might sound like a big performance win—but not quite yet.
 In fact, things often get slower at this stage.
 The micro-op interpreter introduces overhead by breaking each bytecode instruction into smaller, more granular uops and dispatching more instructions overall.
 It’s a trade-off: we’re doing extra work now to prepare for the real speedup that comes next—when the JIT compiler steps in to generate optimized machine code and (hopefully) recover that lost performance and then some.

 > When you build Python with `--enable-experimental-jit` or set `PYTHON_JIT=1` in Python 3.14 builds, you're not just enabling the JIT itself, but the micro-op interpreter as well.